twoBirds/twobirds-core/README.md

 - view js files in /src/app/ to see the app code for those objects that are lazy loaded

 In case of questions contact [me](mailTo:fthuerigen@googlemail.com).

-It it helped you getting better you can donate to: